Best Toilet Paper of 2021

 Our proprietary, mathematically-derived effectiveness coefficient can be thought of as a multiplier of sorts.
 How many sheets of the TP in question does it take to do the job relative to others?
 A lower number is better.
 In that regard, the Charmin Ultra Strong tops the charts.
 The value will be a function of the effectiveness, your associated usage patterns, and the actual cost per sheet.
 Diligent users can find better value with the more effective (albeit more expensive, per sheet) options than with flimsier options.
-The main actual drawback of the stronger options like this one is that some plumbing situations aren't prepared to handle more robust sheets, especially in bigger clumps.
-Learn your plumbing before getting too excited about the robust Charmin Ultra Strong.
+The main drawback of the stronger options like this one is that some plumbing situations aren't prepared to handle more robust sheets, especially in bigger clumps.
+We suggest making sure your plumbing can handle it before getting too excited about the robust Charmin Ultra Strong.

 The Quilted Northern Ultra Soft and Strong scored very well.
 In calculating our "effectiveness coefficient", it performed at the top.
 Quilted Northern does more with less (fewer sheets per wipe, if you are diligent).
 Its absorption is above average, strength tops the charts, and subjective softness comparisons rank it with the top 5.

-Quilted Northern doesn't have the brand recognition and plethora of different styles/options that the bigger names offer.
-However, this flagship option they put out is among the best.
-You can't go wrong with the Quilted Northern.
-It might be more challenging to find, but when you do, it is a worthy contender to consider.
+Quilted Northern isn't offered in the plethora of different styles/options that the other big names offer.
+However, this flagship option they put out is among the best, and we think it's hard to go wrong with Quilted Northern.

 Charmin Essentials is the company's least expensive product, but it still comes in at least a little more expensive per sheet than bare-bones budget products.
 As we note repeatedly, the absolute lowest price (even if corrected for price per sheet) does not define actual value.
 In shopping for value, pay attention to both effectiveness and your usage patterns.
 If you need a value in toilet tissue, think about selecting the most effectiveness per dollar and adjust your usage/behavior accordingly.
 Essentially, use less of the good stuff per task, and you can save money by purchasing up the cost and effectiveness scale.

 Only if you are seeking institutional value or purchasing for maximum environmental sensitivity will you really wish to compromise further than the performance offered by this high scorer.
-Amazon's Solimo brand of household products does the job at a good price.
+Solimo, which is Amazon's brand of household products, does the job at a good price.
 The TP is right in line with their other products we have used; typical "store" brand performance but available online and shipped to your door.

 The Seventh Generation 2-Ply toilet paper is for those purchasing for septic health and/or with respect to heightened environmental values.
 It is among the most significantly recycled products in our test and is the 2-ply product that we'd recommend for older plumbing or septic systems.
 Many TP products have recycled content in them, but of those we tested, the Seventh Generation 2-ply is the most recycled.

-You won't choose this product for comfort or performance.
-That is good, as this contender doesn't approach the top of the charts in either of these measures.
+You won't choose this product for comfort or performance, because this contender doesn't approach the top of the charts in either of these measures.
 Its GearLab "effectiveness coefficient" (3 on a 1-4 scale, lower is better) isn't the worst, but there are many products that do better.
 Testing notes from a couple of our testers indicate that, in their subjective comparative assessment, the Seventh Generation 2-Ply is softer than at least one product with "soft" in its model name.
-That's good, but wasn't an authoritative consensus.
-You could very well find that this award winner isn't soft enough for you.
+That's good, but it wasn't an authoritative consensus.
+If you're seeking the softest TP, you may very well find that this award winner isn't soft enough for you.